Wünschelrute: Timeframe

-It was written 1835, probably in Berlin, and published 1838 im Deutschen Musenalmanach.
+It was written 1835, probably in Berlin, and published 1838 in Deutschen Musenalmanach.

 Titling

 The word component Wünschel is a typic Silesian diminutive form of the German noun Wunsch (wish).
 The other combining word component is -Rute (rod).
 The connotation of Wünschelrute corresponds perfectly with the inner motif of longing throughout his work, as Natias Neutert points out. insofar „some kind of watermarking of his poetry flow“.